When health issues keep piling up, it’s usually not bad luck—or aging.

 "Cynthia’s lessons in lifestyle medicine have brought significant changes to my daily life.
 I learned valuable knowledge, including methods to relieve PMS using foods, techniques to improve sleep quality, stress relief with meditation and yoga, and how to choose healthy foods and avoid unsafe chemicals."

-If this approach resonates, the next step is a brief conversation to see whether it’s a good fit.
+If this approach resonates, the next step is a brief conversation to see if this kind of holistic health coaching is a good fit.